Last updated on September 13th, 2021 at 12:51 pm

 CURRENCY: Leu (plural: lei)/RON

-FOOD: Meat-based.
+FOOD: The traditional Romanian cuisine is meat-based.
 Vegetarians may have a hard time finding something different to eat every day.
-I, for one thing, got tired of fried cheese, no matter how much I love it.
+We, for one thing, got tired of fried cheese, no matter how much we loved it.

-WEATHER: We visited in July and weather went from super chilly up in the mountains to unbearably hot in Bucharest.
-So, even if you plan to be in Romania during summer, definitely pack a light, preferably waterproof, jacket.
+WEATHER: We visited in July and the weather went from super chilly up in the mountains to unbearably hot in Bucharest.
+So, even if you plan a Romania road trip during summer, make sure you pack a light, preferably waterproof, jacket.

 Pingback: 10 Days in Europe: 25 Magical Itineraries for Your 10-Day Europe Trip! - It's Not About the Miles